Jeremy Searle: Other

 In 1984 Searle started the campaign to block a controversial $130-million project which involved the city (Mayor Jean Drapeau) and Cadillac Fairview erecting a three-storey galleria on the corner of McGill College Avenue at De Maisonneuve Boulevard ultimately blocking access to the street and obstructing views of Mount Royal.
 Searle at the head of the campaign, called for "An independent, open and responsible consultation process."
-Searle collected 13 000 signatures on a petition and distributed a bilingual request at Montreal City Hall.
+He collected 13 000 signatures on a petition and distributed a bilingual request at Montreal City Hall.
 The plan was ultimately abandoned due to disagreements between developers and critics of the project.

 Searle was a key figure in 1985 for preventing the expansion plan of the Montreal Museum of Fine Arts from destroying Crescent Street, the largest agglomeration of surviving Victorian houses in North America.
-Searle was staunchly opposed to the combined expansion of the Montreal Museum of Fine Arts with a new Bell Canada head office which would have destroyed the majority of Montreal’s iconic Bishop Street and Crescent Street.
+He was staunchly opposed to the combined expansion of the Montreal Museum of Fine Arts with a new Bell Canada head office which would have destroyed the majority of Montreal's iconic Bishop Street and Crescent Street.

 With Searle leading the charge, the project was eventually rejected in 1986 due to disagreements between the city, museum board members and Bell Canada's desire to install 60 boutiques on the ground floor of their future head office.

+Death

+Searle died on 25 October 2025, at the age of 72.